Will Xavier cover the spread vs. Robert Morris? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Xavier and its opponents combined to score more than 142.5 points in 26 of 33 games last season.

-- The average number of points in Xavier's outings last season was 155, which is 12.5 more points than the over/under for this game.
+- The Musketeers have a 96.2% chance to win this matchup based on the moneyline's implied probability.

-- Xavier won 17 games against the spread last season, while failing to cover 16 times.
+- Robert Morris won 16 games against the spread last season, while failing to cover 13 times.

-- Xavier finished with an 18-3 record in games it was listed as the moneyline favorite last season (winning 85.7% of those games).

-- The Musketeers won all five games they played as a moneyline favorite with odds of -2500 or shorter.

 Xavier vs. Robert Morris Over/Under Stats